plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

 chromium-browser --kiosk --incognito --disable-translate --user-data-dir=.chromium_temp_dir http://example.com
 {% endhighlight %}

-It uses the custom user directory in order to prevent unclean shutdown errors. `--incognito` flag should be enough, but if the user profile directory gets corrupted, this is the easiest ways to bypass any errors.
+It uses the custom user directory in order to prevent unclean shutdown errors. `--incognito` flag should be enough, but if the user profile directory gets corrupted, this is the easiest way to bypass any errors.

 `--kiosk` will run browser in "Kiosk" (full-screen with some other restrictions) mode.